ajitdas123/Laravel-Youtube-Api-3/README.md

 To install, use the following to pull the package in via Composer.

-composer require dawson/youtube
+composer require ad/youtube-uploader
 Now register the Service provider in config/app.php

 'providers' => [
-    ...

     ad\YoutubeUploader\YoutubeServiceProvider::class,
 ],
 And also add the alias to the same file.

 'aliases' => [
-    ...

     'Youtube' => ad\YoutubeUploader\Facades\YoutubeUploader::class,
 ],

 Configuration

-You now need to publish the youtube.php config and migrations.
+You now need to publish the youtubeUpload.php config and migrations.

 php artisan vendor:publish --provider="ad\YoutubeUploader\YoutubeServiceProvider"

 Now you'll want to run php artisan migrate to create the youtube_access_tokens table which as you would imagine, will contain your access tokens once you're authenticated correctly.

 Obtaining your Credentials